cowwoc/requirements.java/wiki/Jenkins_Configuration_-_MacOS_10.15_(Catalina).md

 	6. Finish
 	7. Right click on the created VM, Settings
 		1. Processors = 1
-		2. Number of cores per processor = `<the number of cores your computer has, minus one>`
+		2. Number of cores per processor = `<the number of cores your computer has>`
+			1. If using AMD, value must match `<core count>` referenced by https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html#kernel
-		3. Network adapter = Bridged, replicate physical network connection state.
+		4. Network adapter = Bridged, replicate physical network connection state.
-		4. In the options tab, VMWare Tools, Check "Synchronize guest time with host" and "Update automatically"
+		5. In the options tab, VMWare Tools, Check "Synchronize guest time with host" and "Update automatically"
-		5. Okay
+		6. Okay
 	8. Locate the VMX file on disk by hovering the mouse over the machine name
 	9. Open the VMX file in a text editor.
 	10. Add **smc.version = "0"** to avoid a core dump.
 Source: http://www.insanelymac.com/forum/files/file/339-unlocker/"0000:0000:0000:0001:0000:0110:1010:0101"